Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 <summary style="color:#4ba9cc">Adding our configuration details</summary>

 Now that we understand a little more about JWT and the way our authentication is going to work let's get some configuration in place.
-We'll do this by placing some basic configuration data in a file at config/v1/app_config.py.
-This file will hold all of the applications configuration data.
+We'll do this by placing some basic configuration data in a file at `config/v1/app_config.py`.
+This file will hold all the application's configuration data.

-Configuration data is often placed in a config file which is imported into any file that requires some of the configuration data, such as database handlers, authentication handlers etc. etc.
+Configuration data is often placed in a config file which is imported into any file that requires configuration data, such as database handlers, authentication handlers etc. etc.

 Let's start with the way we are going to encrypt our tokens